 - Deep insights into individual, group and team.

 - Increased awareness of the value of genuine collaboration and the power of

 Enabling you to develop your skills in leading others through exploring both your impact and your influence.

 Reflective practice is a vital skill when managing in a complex world.
 The Bayswater Institute Wisdom in Groups event is intended for leaders and organizational consultants in the public, private, faith-based and not-for-profit sectors who seek to develop their reflective practice.

 Ken Eason is Executive Director (Operations Management) at the Bayswater Institute and Emeritus Professor at Loughborough University.
 Ken joined the Bayswater Institute in 2002 after a 32-year career at Loughborough University.
 A psychologist by training, Ken has specialized in action research approaches to sociotechnical systems change.
 He has been a regular staff member at the Bayswater Institute Working Conference events.

 Corinna Arndt is currently finishing her DPhil at Oxford specialising in organisational culture and the psychology of groups.
-As a consultant, group facilitator and leadership coach she uses a systems-psychodynamic approach and has recently been working with scientists at Cambridge, psychologists in the prison services, and senior managers at the Institute of Management Development in Switzerland.
+As a consultant, group facilitator and leadership coach she uses a systems-psychodynamic approach and has recently been working with scientists at Cambridge, psychologists in the prison services, and senior managers at the International Institute for Management Development (IMD).
 Corinna also works as a psychoanalyst in private practice.

 It was a unique opportunity to develop myself.
 It was a very special combination of a safe space and a challenging one, with a lot of insightful people.
 This combination allowed me to explore things that I don’t usually have the time to focus on and it opened up a new world.